An Exploration of Default Images in Text-to-Image Generation: Results

 \subsubsection{Effects of model versions}

-We also analyzed how different model versions affect the default images.
-In our experiments with Midjourney models 6.1 and 6.0, both versions consistently generated the same default images with the same prompt, as depicted in \autoref{fig:model-comparison}C. In contrast, older model versions (e.g. 5.2 and 5.1) generated default images with more surreal aesthetic.
-These different default images contained the same motifs, such as floating objects, human portraits intertwined with elements of nature, and animals.
+Last, we analyzed how different model versions affect the default images.
+In our experiments with Midjourney, both model versions 6.0 and 6.1 consistently generated very similar default images with the same prompt, as depicted in \autoref{fig:model-comparison}--D. Older model versions (e.g., 5.1 and 5.2) generated default images with a more surreal or abstract aesthetic, but with similar motifs, including floating objects, human portraits intertwined with natural elements (plants or animals, or both).